jaminitbot/Jam-Bot/docs/docs/basicCommands.md

 ## Add Emoji
 Adds an image or animated emoji to the guild
 Usage: `?addemoji blobWave`
-NOTE: Make sure to attach the emoji to the same message?
+NOTE: Make sure to attach the emoji to the same message
 ## Help
 Displays help on a particular command
 Usage: `?help ban`